 In the 1930s, the Veblens began acquiring and consolidating properties along the Princeton ridge on the east side of town, near Herrontown Road.
 Towards the end of Oswald's life, they donated 82 acres to Mercer County to form the Herrontown Woods preserve in 1957.
-It was Princeton's first dedicated nature preserve.
+It was Princeton's and Mercer County's first dedicated nature preserve.
 When Elizabeth Veblen died in 1974, the Veblens' remaining 14 acres, including the Veblen House, were added to the preserve.

 In 2013, volunteers who would later form the Friends of Herrontown Woods were given permission to clear trails long blocked by fallen trees and invasive growth.
 Steady effort ultimately cleared trails on 200 acres of open space in Herrontown Woods and Autumn Hill Reservation, making these beautiful preserves once again welcoming to the public.
-FOHW is now active in removing invasive shrubs that compete with native species and were obscuring the preserve's natural features.

 MAPS: In May, 2015, FOHW made available a brochure with a color-coded map of existing trails, landmarks and access points.
 Copies are usually available at the kiosk at the main parking lot.
 A google map, though less up to date, can be accessed through Google Maps at "Herrontown Woods Arboretum".